ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   :aliases:
     * List of optional name aliases.
-    * Generally not needed.
+    * Generally not needed and not recommended to ensure consistency in the module usage.

   :version_added:

-    * Only needed if this option was extended after initial Ansible release, in other words, this is greater than the top level ``version_added`` field.
+    * Only needed if this option was added after initial module release, in other words, this is greater than the top level ``version_added`` field.
-    * This is a string, and not a float, for example, ``version_added: '2.3'``.
+    * This is a string, and not a float, for example, ``version_added: '2.3.0'``.
     * In collections, this must be the collection version the option was added to, not the Ansible version.
-For example, ``version_added: 1.0.0``.
+For example, ``version_added: '1.0.0'``.

   :suboptions: